sheisc/COMP9024/Trees/SelfBalancingBST/README.md

                              Suppose NodeC has a right child, NodeD.
                              When NodeD is deleted from the AVL Tree, NodeC becomes unbalanced.
-                             But NodeD's left child (NodeA) can be in-balance when NodeB exists.
+                             But NodeC's left child (NodeA) can be in-balance when NodeB exists.

                         *pNodePtr
                             .